tabarra/txAdmin/docs/dev_notes.md

 ## Chores + refactor
 - [x] update packages
 - [x] remove pending DynamicNewBadge
+- [ ] rename to de-capitalize components files that have multiple exports
 - [ ] add new modal (page?) for adding legacy ban
     - could plan this in a way that fits some other configs/tools that is not exactly settings page?
     - some servers mightt be doing multiple ans manually, and having a modal that closes might be too annoying